 - 1% cash back on all other card purchases with no limit to the amount you can earn

-The Ink Business Cash® Credit Card requires a premium card to enable point transfers to Chase partners, but it provides incredible earning rates for small businesses that spend money at office supply stores.
+The Ink Business Cash® Credit Card requires a premium card for point transfers to Chase partners, but it provides incredible earning rates for spending at office supply stores.

 The strategy with this card is to maximize its 5% earning categories to accumulate rewards faster.
-Then, combine your Chase points with an Ultimate Rewards card that offers access to transfer partners for even higher-value redemptions.
+Then, combine your Chase points with an Ultimate Rewards card with access to transfer partners for even higher-value redemptions.

 Pros: